-When getting started on mapping a farm, it can be daunting on where do you start first?
-What is the most important features on the farm that I should know about?
-As we mentioned earlier, farms are large and complex, so its important to capture the main resources and hazards you need to know and as you continue to visit the farm you can update and map additional items that are important to know for your department.
-So, we have broken down the top ten mappable items you should look for on the farm.
+When getting started on mapping a farm/ranch, it can be daunting on where do you start first?
+What is the most important features on the operation that I should know about?
+As we mentioned earlier, farms/ranches are large and complex, so its important to capture the main resources and hazards you need to know and as you continue to visit the farm/ranch you can update and map additional items that are important to know for your department.
+So, we have broken down the top ten mappable items you should look for on the farm/ranch.